Your Guide to ESG in Real Estate: What Investors Should Know

 In some cases, you can cut out much construction — and the emissions that come with it — by repurposing existing structures on your property.
 Then, when you do have to add new constructions, save time and money by choosing recycled or locally sourced materials.

-By using locally sourced materials, you cut down on costs associated with transporting heavy materials long distances.
+By using locally sourced materials, you cut down on the costs of transporting heavy materials long distances.
 What’s more, you’ll no longer be responsible for the emissions from the trucks that would have transported the materials.

 3. Use IoT technology to manage your building

-When managing a building, you run up against several recurring costs.
+When managing a building, you encounter several recurring costs.
 These costs are associated with heat, lighting, and HVAC.
 But all of these costs can be reduced with the help of the Internet of Things.

 Let’s see how a building’s lighting system changes after you hold it to ESG standards: